-- Must be enrolled consecutive semesters, making normal progress towards degree certification. - Maintain the grade point average as specified by the scholarship - Remain in good standing with the College, complying with the DCC Student Handbook
+- Must be enrolled consecutive semesters, making satisfactory academic progress towards degree certification. - Maintain the grade point average as specified by the scholarship - Remain in good standing with the College, complying with the DCC Student Handbook

-Students who change in residence status (student moves off or on campus after first semester is complete) will lose their current scholarship and must submit a new scholarship application.
+Students who change in residence status (student moves off or on campus after first semester is complete) will lose their current scholarship.
 Institutional scholarships cannot be applied toward any repeat courses regardless of course grade or status.

-ENDOWED AND NAMED SCHOLARSHIPS\
+ENDOWED AND NAMED SCHOLARSHIPS